 There’s no way around it, She-Ra Princess of Power was inferior to He-Man in almost every way.
 But even as second best even the most hardcore fan can’t knock how cool some of the villains in the sister show were – especially Hordak, ruler of the planet Etheria and all-around nasty git.

-In many ways, Hordak was nastier and more evil than Skeletor but the former Keldor pips him in our list on name recognition and his fan-favorite status.
+In many ways, Hordak was nastier and more evil than Skeletor but the former Keldor pips him in our list on name recognition and his fan-favourite status.
 Hats off to the Evil Horde leader for not selling out and appearing in insurance adverts in the UK though.

 9. SHREDDER – TEENAGE MUTANT NINJA TURTLES